 Have you ever wondered which blockchain network will be the one-and-only blockchain of the future?
 Answering such a question is not as easy as it seems!
 There are many different networks in the blockchain ecosystem, each having their own characteristics, strengths and drawbacks.
 After all, having only one blockchain network undermines the notion of decentralisation that blockchain was created for!

 Taking into account the uniqueness of each blockchain network, there is no consensus on which network is THE blockchain of the future, and therefore, the blockchain community is split on this issue.
 That being said, considering the many blockchain networks that operate in isolation, how they ‘interoperate’ with each other is an indispensable necessity.
-To get some insight into what cross-chain technology, it is good to know that it cannot be defined without first having knowledge of the notion of interoperability.
+To get some insight into what cross-chain technology is, it is good to know that it cannot be defined without first having knowledge of the notion of interoperability.

 What is interoperability?